- 1 Purpose

 - To be responsible for the behaviour of the Children in their care, so as not to inconvenience, disrupt or endanger Employees, Students or other visitors.

-Supervising adults must ensure that personal use of alcohol or other drugs does not affect the safety and well-being of others, including Children, and must comply with all provisions and requirements of the University's Alcohol and Drugs on University Sites Policy and Procedure.
+Supervising adults must ensure that personal use of alcohol or other drugs does not affect the safety and wellbeing of others, including Children, and must comply with all provisions and requirements of the Alcohol and Drugs on University Sites Procedure.

-- To decide whether Children may attend work and/or lectures in specific situations within the scope of this policy, taking into account:
+- To decide whether Children may attend work and/or lectures in specific situations within the scope of this Procedure, taking into account:

 - the particular circumstances that have led to the request